Apply to be the 2017 NESA Eagle Scout Paleoanthropologist

 To qualify as the 2017 Eagle Scout Biologist, candidates must:

 - Be 18 years of age by June 1, 2017

 - Major or intend to major in a biological science in college or graduate school

-The person selected to be the 2016 Eagle Scout Paleoanthropologist will be notified by May 1, 2016.
+The persons selected to be the 2017 Eagle Scout Paleontologist will be notified by May 1, 2017.

 Costs for the selected candidate will be paid by NESA.
-The Eagle may be responsible for some expenses not to exceed $1000.
-Dates for this approximately 14 day trip will be from late June to mid August.
+The Eagle will be responsible for some expenses not to exceed $1000.